-By default, all 64-bit Windows versions prevent the installation of devices drivers that are not signed with a valid digital signature.
+By default, all 64-bit Windows versions prevent the installation of device drivers that are not signed with a valid digital signature.
 Unsigned drivers are blocked by the operating system.
-A digital signature ensures that the driver has been released by a trusted developer or vendor, and its code hasn’t been modified.
+A digital signature ensures that the driver has been released by a trusted developer or vendor, and that its code hasn’t been modified.

-There are several ways to disable driver signature verification for the unsigned drivers in Windows (using a GPO, a test boot mode, etc).
+There are several ways to disable driver signature verification for unsigned drivers in Windows (using a GPO, a test boot mode, etc).
 Today we’ll show how to sign any unsigned driver for Windows x64 (the guide is applicable for Windows 11, 10, 8.1, and 7).

 Suppose you have a certain unsigned device driver (without digital signature) for Windows 10 x64.
 In this example, it is the driver for a quite old graphics card.
 The archive with drivers for your Windows version has been downloaded from the vendor’s website (I was able to find the video driver version only for Windows Vista x64) and its contents have been extracted to the c:\tools\drv1\.
 Let’s try to install the driver by adding it to the Windows driver store with a built-in pnputil tool: